 Welcome or welcome back!

-As the CSO website identifies, “We are privileged to share our Catholic faith with our students, whether they be Catholic or not.. and this sharing is a community effort”.
+As the CSBB Website identifies, “We are privileged to share our Catholic faith with our students, whether they be Catholic or not.. and this sharing is a community effort”.
 Thus we would like to take this opportunity to officially welcome you to the Diocese and share some insights from the Diocesan website about our Catholic community at large and how this filters down to influence us at a local, school level.

 When your child goes to a Catholic school you are enrolling in a Catholic community that is bigger than the school.
 Your Catholic school is part of a parish… by accepting your child’s enrolment the parish community is committing itself to the formation of your family in the faith.
 We invite you and your family to participate in the …parish so that your family becomes part of the faith community.

-The Rite of Christian Initiation of Adults (RCIA) is a process whereby individuals who wish to become members …can begin a journey of spiritual conversion which will lead to initiation into a Catholic faith community… Please contact the parish office our check in the bulletin for the Terrigal RCIA times.
+The Rite of Christian Initiation of Adults (RCIA) is a process whereby individuals who wish to become members …can begin a journey of spiritual conversion which will lead to initiation into a Catholic faith community… Please contact the parish office or check in the bulletin for the Terrigal RCIA times.

 The Catholic Church in Australia

 “…is part of the worldwide Catholic Church, which sits under the..leadership of the Pope.
-There are an estimated 5.1 million baptised Catholics in Australia, 26% of the population, making it (the) largest single Christian denomination (with) an estimated 3,000 priests & 9,000 men and women in Catholic orders.”
+There are an estimated 5.1 million baptised Catholics in Australia, 26% of the population, making it (the) largest single Christian denomination (with) an estimated 3,000 priests and 9,000 men and women in Catholic orders.”

 The Catholic Church in Broken Bay